elliedeshaies/FEchallenge/README.md

-# Frontend challenge
+# BusyBus mobile app challenge

-Bloc BusyBus app frontend challenge.
+BusyBus is a public transit tracking app designed and coded as part of Bloc's UX design course.